SaifuddinGsohan/improve-english-project/README.md

-# readvive_api
+# improve-english-project_api

-Readvive API is an express endpoint for readvive projects.
+improve-english-project is an express endpoint.
 This project is a web-based application built using Node.js, Express, and Prisma.
 Its purpose is to provide a platform for which users who want to improve their English reading effectively by providing a user-friendly interface, robust progress bar features, and integration with other productivity tools.
 Some of the key features include interesting content, categorization, reminders, and quiz.
 After using this application users can found them more confidence in English reading.

 ## Technology Stack
 ***